What is the difference between acute and chronic pain?

 The practice of pain management involves the treatment to relieve or reduce pain.
 The truth regarding opioids, “narcotics” or “painkillers,” is simply that they all have the potential for serious adverse side effects, including addiction, even when monitored appropriately.

-These side effects and adverse effects are explained in more detail in our opioid prescribing policy, and must be discussed prior to the initiation of any opioid regimen for the treatment of chronic pain of non-cancer origin.
+Opiate side effects and adverse effects are explained in more detail in our “Risks, Benefits & Alternatives to Opioid Medications” form (that can be downloaded from the “Patient Forms & Reviews” section of this website), and must be discussed prior to the initiation of any opioid regimen for the treatment of chronic pain of non-cancer origin.
 Remember, the most effective treatment plans don’t involve opioid medications by themselves.
 Patients and clinicians must work together using several treatment strategies along biological, psychological, and social areas to achieve stated goals prior to starting any treatment plan.

-Tolerance, or loss of pain-relieving effects of pain medication may occur over long period of time.
+Tolerance, or loss of pain-relieving effects of pain medication may occur over a long period of time.
 This is usually less of an issue than was once suspected as long as activity levels are maintained.
-Benzodiazepines (sedatives) are not concurrently administered along with opioids, and short-acting narcotics are not continued as “breakthrough” medication or the main treatment agent for chronic, benign pain.
+Benzodiazepines (sedatives) should not be taken daily along with opioids due to increased overdose potential.
 Withdrawal, or feelings of anxiety, nausea, increased pain, and/or sweating are expected from abruptly discontinuing any opioid, no matter what the substance or form it may come in.
 Addiction is defined as: impaired control over use of medication; craving, preoccupation with obtaining and using the drug; and continued use despite harm (physical, psychologic, social).
 If a patient has an issue with addiction to a controlled substance such as opioids, he or she will be referred to the appropriate specialist for treatment of this condition.

 Pseudo-addiction is a condition that looks and acts like addiction.
-This means an individual with pain appears to have “seeking” behavior because of inadequately treated pain.
-The answer to this issue is not always more pain medication.
+This means an individual with pain appears to have “drug seeking” behavior because of inadequately treated pain.
+However, the answer to this issue is not always more pain medication.
 Clinical experience and evidence shows that patients with legitimate pain are those who will work with their physician(s) to achieve pain relief.

 Is pain management covered by health insurance?

 Most policies provide for pain management.
+We are contracted with the majority of insurance plans in the area.
 Please call our office for more information.

 Do these procedures hurt?